 Different jobs result in different compensation, and there is a big difference in psychologist vs psychiatrist salaries.

 But the gap probably isn’t as big as it first appears.
 The median value for psychologists includes all types of psychologists.
 There are many psychologists who are not licensed and do not practice clinically, earning lower salaries than positions that are more closely related to psychiatric jobs.

-BLS also tracks that data, putting clinical psychologists in the group of Psychologists, All Other.
-The median for that group is $105,780.
-Those in the top ten percent of the profession can make more than $137,590 per year.
+The BLS also tracks that data, putting clinical psychologists in their own category.
+The median for that group is $90,130 as of May 2022.
+Those in the top ten percent of the profession can make more than $168,790 per year.
 It’s not psychiatrist-level compensation, but it’s nothing to sneeze at.

 Who earns more, psychologist or psychiatrist?